How much does a budget Everest Base Camp trek cost? Real cost breakdown, money-saving tips, and what to expect from $1,133. By a local guide.

 First aid kit with pulse oximeter

-The single biggest cost in an EBC trek is the Lukla flight ($350-380 per person, return).
+The single biggest single line in an EBC trek is the Lukla flight, which runs to around five hundred US dollars per person for the return.
 Our Everest Base Camp Trek by Road (15 Days) eliminates this entirely by driving to the trailhead instead.

 In a decade of guiding, I've seen budget trekkers make mistakes that cost them more in the end: